splunk/observability-workshop/docs/modules/module1/nginx.md

 ...
 ```

-Validate you are seeing metrics in the UI by going to _**Dashboards → NGINX → NGINX Servers**_ Tip: you can again apply the filter `kubernetes_cluster: {YOUR_INITIALS}-SFX-WORKSHOP` to focus on only your containers.
+Validate you are seeing metrics in the UI by going to _**Dashboards → NGINX → NGINX Servers**_ Tip: you can again apply the filter `kubernetes_cluster: {YOUR_INITIALS}-SFX-WORKSHOP` to focus on only your metrics.
 ![](https://github.com/signalfx/app-dev-workshop/blob/master/screenshots/m1_l4-nginx-dashboard.png)

 ---